-Patan is among one of the major and oldest cities of Nepal and is officially Lalitpur Sub-Metropolitan City.
+Patan is among one of the major and oldest cities of Nepal.
 Situated at the heart of the city in the south-western part of Kathmandu Valley, it is one of the oldest Buddhist cities in the world.
-More particularly for its tradition of arts and crafts, this city is best known for its rich cultural heritage.
+More particularly for its tradition of arts and crafts; this city is best known for its rich cultural heritage.
 It is also known as the city of festivals and feasts, fine ancient art, making of metallic and stone carvings.

-Here are nine major attractions of that you can witness around the city:
+Here are nine major attractions that you can witness around the city:

 Patan Museum inside the Patan Durbar Square specializes in bronze statues and religious ancient objects.
 Patan Museum is also considered as one of the best museums in Asia.

-In the palace complex lies the stone temple of Lord Krishna built in 1637 AD.
+The stone temple of Lord Krishna was built in 1637 AD.
 It is supposed to be the first specimen of Shikhara style architecture in Nepal.
 It is the only temple in Nepal having 21 spires and is completely made of stone.

 Built in the Indian Shikhara style, the shrine takes its name from the hundreds of terracotta tiles that cover it, each bearing an image of the Buddha.
 The Shikhara is upright, although it was cloaked in heavy-duty scaffolding when we last visited.
 The temple is loosely modeled on the Mahabouddha Temple at Bodhgaya in India, where the Buddha gained enlightenment.